 - Entity type — individual, proprietorship, partnership, LLP, or company

-- Description of goods/services — what your trademark will cover
+- Description of goods/services — specific, not generic

 - PAN card or Aadhaar — for identity verification

-- Form TM-48 — Power of Attorney if filing through an agent (IPMitra handles this)
+- Form TM-48 — Power of Attorney, if filing through an agent

-- Proof of use — invoices, brochures, website screenshots (if claiming prior use)
+- Proof of use — invoices, brochures, or website screenshots, if claiming prior use

 After Registration — What You Must Do